Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 Things like integers, floats, and other data types whose size can be known at compile time do not need lifetimes because they are stored on the stack, and deallocation is handled when the function returns.
-(Believe it or not, rust can even store some closures this way.)
+(Believe it or not, Rust can even store some closures this way.)
 However, anything that is accessed by a pointer needs a lifetimes.

-In total, lifetimes fulfill two roles for rust:
+In total, lifetimes fulfill two roles for Rust:

 1. As I've said, to know when to deallocate objects on the heap.